 This geological background explains the two main attractions of Cappadocia: a) the rocks turned into pillars, cones, obelisks and other extraordinary shapes by natural erosion; b) the tuffs carved out by man to form houses, churches and monasteries.

 The phases of the erosion process can be seen at Goreme: in the first stage the rocks lose the superficial layer of ground; this uncovers the tuff which has a pink or white colour; these colours, combined with the initial smooth shapes caused by the erosion, create the impression of a semi-solid cream.
 In a second phase the rocks which are more resistant to erosion become isolated and their colour becomes dark.
 You may wish to see Kandovan, a village in Iranian Azerbaijan, with similar rocks.

 Goreme: overall view of the village

 The villagers of Goreme carved their dwellings, warehouses and stables out of the rocks.
-Today a certain number of modern buildings provide the facilities required by modern life and by the increasing number of tourists who visit the site.
+Today a number of modern buildings provide the facilities required by modern life and by the increasing number of tourists who visit the site.
 Turkish authorities have forbidden the construction of large hotels: these are placed on the tableland and do not spoil the view.

 There is no evidence suggesting that Goreme was a sizeable village in antiquity; the rock-cut, Lycian style tomb shown above (not the only one) is probably due to the inhabitants of nearby Avanos who used Goreme as a necropolis.